gracieho/Project2_AIMachineLearning_Fintech_SydUni/README.md

 On reviewing the hand signals for these outputs, there are some similarities between N and M, and U and R as well as V and U.
 The confusion between K and Y, and K and H may be due to the image augmentation rotations and flips used.
 A future test would be to remove the image augmentation rotations and flips and retest the model.
+(Refer Appendix - for mapping of confusion matrix values to alphabet and digits.)

 ## Testing Our Model with Additional Images:
 We further tested our model by providing it with additional input / images in new formats which the model had not previously seen.